carbon-design-system/design-system-website/src/content/components/select/style.md

 ![Default and new selection state examples for Select](images/select-style-1.png) _Examples of default and new selection Select states_

 ## Typography
 Select text should be set in sentence case, with only the first word in a phrase and any proper nouns capitalized.
-Select text should be 3 words or less.
+Select text should be three words or less.

 | PROPERTY | FONT-SIZE       | FONT-WEIGHT  |
 |----------|-----------------|--------------|